-10.1 The Council acts in accordance with the Code of Recommended Practice for Local Authorities on Data Transparency (September 2011).
-This sets out the key principles for local authorities in creating greater transparency through the publication of public data and is intended to help them meet obligations of the legislative framework concerning information. ["Public data" means the objective, factual data on which policy decisions are based and on which public services are assessed, or which is collected or generated in the course of public service delivery.]
+The Council has resolved to act in accordance with the Code of Recommended Practice for Local Authorities on Data Transparency (September 2011).
+This sets out the key principles for local authorities in creating greater transparency through the publication of public data and is intended to help them meet obligations of the legislative framework concerning information.

+"Public data" means the objective, factual data on which policy decisions are based and on which public services are assessed, or which is collected or generated in the course of public service delivery.

-10.2 The Code will therefore underpin the Council's decisions on the release of public data and ensure it is proactive in pursuing higher standards and responding to best practice as it develops.
+The Code will therefore underpin the Council's decisions on the release of public data and ensure it is proactive in pursuing higher standards and responding to best practice as it develops.

-10.3 The principles of the Code are:
+The principles of the Code are:

-- Demand led: new technologies and publication of data should support transparency and accountability - Open: the provision of public data will be integral to the Council's engagement with residents so that it drives accountability to them. - Timely: data will be published as soon as possible following production.
+Demand led: new technologies and publication of data should support transparency and accountability

+Open: the provision of public data will be integral to the Council's engagement with residents so that it drives accountability to them.

+Timely: data will be published as soon as possible following production.

-10.4 Government has also issued a further Code of Recommended Practice on Transparency, compliance of which is compulsory for Parish Councils with turnover (gross income or gross expenditure) not exceeding £25,000 per annum.
+Government has also issued a further Code of Recommended Practice on Transparency, compliance of which is compulsory for parish councils with turnover (gross income or gross expenditure) not exceeding £25,000 per annum.
 These councils will be exempt from the requirement to have an external audit from April 2017.
-Lydden Parish Council exceeds this turnover but will never the less ensure the following information is published on its website for ease of access:
+Edmondsley Parish Council exceeds this turnover but will never the less ensure the following information is published on its Website for ease of access:

-- All transactions above £100. - End of year accounts
+- All transactions above £100.

+- End of year accounts

-- Annual Governance Statements - Internal Audit Reports - List of Councillor or Member responsibilities. - Details of public land and building assets - Draft minutes of Council and committees within one month - Agendas and associated papers no later than three clear days before the meeting.
+- Annual Governance Statements

+- Internal Audit Reports

+- List of Councillor or Member responsibilities

+- Details of public land and building assets

+- Draft minutes of Council within one month

+- Agendas and associated papers no later than three clear days before the meeting.